the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab1_riddler/_index.md

 Currently, there are no difficulty settings for the game.
 Some riddles are easy, some riddles are difficult, and some riddles are in-between.

 {{< code-action "Implement a difficulty setting in your game to make it more accesisble." >}} Your game should allow the user between easy, medium, or hard riddles.
-This will require you to change the `Riddle` object and the game play flow in `game.py`.
+This will require you to change the `Riddle` class and the game play flow in `game.py`.
 > *Hint: what property could you add to store the difficulty of each riddle?*

 ---